Jocelyne Felx

 Jocelyne Felx (born January 2, 1949) is a Quebec literary critic and writer.

 Biography

 The daughter of Jeanne d'Arc Marleau and Laurier Chartrand, she was born in Saint-Lazare de Vaudreuil and studied French literature at the Université de Montréal and the Université du Québec à Chicoutimi.
 In 1975, she published her first novel Les vierges folles.
-Felx has contributed essays and critical writing to various literary magazines and has been poetry critic for Lettres québécoises.
+Felx has contributed essays and critical writing to various literary magazines and has been a poetry critic for Lettres québécoises.

 Awards and honours

 In 1982, she received the Prix Émile-Nelligan for Orpailleuse.
 Felx was awarded the Prix de littérature Gérald-Godin for her collection Les Pavages du désert.
 In 1995, La Pierre et les heures was included on the shortlist for the Governor General's Award for French-language poetry.